 Can I get studio space to do work?

-The College has developed three large shared studio spaces that encompass the entire basement area of Building One in the Commons.
-Commons and Mt Royal residents may reserve a space for a week at a time through the Studio Manager.
+The College has developed several large shared studio spaces in Founder's Green.
+Residents may reserve a space for a week at a time through the Studio Manager.
 Limited studio space is also available in Meyerhoff House for Meyerhoff residents and in the Gateway for Gateway residents.
 These spaces are to be shared by the entire student community in each Residence Hall, and consequently need to be entirely cleared out at the end of the sign-out period.

 Do I have to carry my MICARD all the time?

-Student residents should carry their MICARD with them at all times and will be required to produce it when entering the Commons, Gateway or Meyerhoff House and when they lock themselves out of their apartments.
+Student residents should carry their MICARD with them at all times and will be required to produce it when entering Founder's Green, Gateway or Meyerhoff House and when they lock themselves out of their apartments.
 Students are required to show Campus Safety and Residence Life staff their MICARD when asked, typically when you enter any campus building.